Wakoma/Lokal/roles/wordpress/README.md

 # Wordpress

+After installation, you should have an `"admin"` user with the password supplied in `password_admin` variable.

+You can upgrade wordpress either by settings `version_wordpress` to higher value than is in `roles/wordpress/defaults.yml` or you can use the web-interface for upgrading as well.
+This role is clever enought not to downgrade when it is run with outdated image version.

+**The following part is kind-of obsolete technical details**

 ## Install

 The basic install can be run only once.
 Afterwards, would be the danger of downgrading your